 After careful and deliberate evaluation of the feedback on the reorganizational proposal coming from the regional meetings, Individual Members, the Council of Academic Societies (CAS), and the Council of Teaching Hospitals (COTH), a modified plan was adopted unanimously by the Executive Council at its meeting on March 29, 1968.
-This organizational plan was presented to the Institutional Members on May 22, 1968.
+This organizational plan, which is described and diagrammed below, was presented to the Institutional Members on May 22, 1968.